ponylang/rfcs/text/0000-buffered-read-until.md

 Some protocols in the wild define their messages using a separator byte.
 Some use null-terminated strings.
 With the current implementation of ``Reader``, there is no easy way to read this kind of input.
 This RFC purpose is to provide a simple and versatile way to extract this data.

-Example of protocols that would benefit of this feature:
+Example of protocols that would benefit from this feature:

 - Postgresql : https://www.postgresql.org/docs/current/static/protocol-message-formats.html
-  - specially for the messages that contain a null-terminated string in the middle of the data (`ErrorResponse`, `ParmeterStatus`...)
+  - some messages contain a null-terminated string in the middle (`ErrorResponse`, `ParmeterStatus`...)

 # Detailed design